zenfish/d3ck/INSTALL.md

+A d3ck runs on Linux; ubuntu is great, but I've installed it on other distros as well.

 There's a variety of packages needed to run this thing.

-- a recent version of nodejs for starters
+One of the most important ones is a recent version of nodejs.

-Here's some installs for other bits -
+Here's some installs for other bits for an Ubuntu-like system.

     apt-get update  # probably wise :)
     apt-get install -y python-software-properties
     apt-get install -y openssh-server
     apt-get install -y openvpn